DonDebonair/graphite-stack-ansible-vagrant/README.md

-# Graphite & StatsD with Ansible
+# Graphite, StatsD & Grafana with Ansible

-This playbook makes it really easy to setup [Graphite](http://graphite.readthedocs.org/en/latest/) and [StatsD](https://github.com/etsy/statsd/) on a server (VPS or Dedicated).
+This playbook makes it really easy to setup [Graphite](http://graphite.readthedocs.org/en/latest/), [StatsD(aemon)](https://github.com/bitly/statsdaemon) and [Grafana](http://grafana.org/) on a server (VPS or Dedicated).
 You can also optionally install it on a Virtual Machine using Vagrant so you can play around with it.
 It uses [Ansible](http://www.ansible.com/), a great configuration management tool written in Python, to automatically install the applications and all dependencies and configure everything to work optimally.

 What gets installed: